-Scan the QR Code to access the Webwise website for further information on Acceptable Usage Policies www.jct.ie is the home website for the Junior Cycle for Teachers support service.
+Action Point/ Observation Support for my Role as Facilitator Support for Subject/Professional Learning www.jct.ie is the home website for the Junior Cycle for Teachers support service.
 On the landing page of each subject area, you will see a purple tile called 'Assessment'.
 In here you will find all subject specific resources and supports in relation to SLARs in your subject area.